petros-d/docs/cloud/cli-reference/astrocloud-dev-run.md

 ## Overview

 Run [Airflow CLI commands](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html) in your local Airflow environment.
+This command is for local development only and cannot be applied to Deployments running on Astronomer Cloud.

 ## Usage